A wedding trip to Kelowna, BC

 Andrea and Jason's wedding

 It was a beautiful ceremony, and the location made it perfect.
-Cathy was quite incredulous that I went for a day without a camera, but there were professional photographers so I didn’t need to be one, and there are many hundreds of photos being shared by guests, including these 3 by my sister, Tracy.
+Cathy was quite incredulous that I went for a day without a camera, but there were professional photographers so I didn’t need to be one, and there are many hundreds of photos being shared by guests, including the next two by my sister, Tracy,

 Andrea and Jason's wedding